Current status

 Niagara Region is undertaking the Niagara Escarpment Crossing comprehensive environmental assessment.
 The study aims to:

-• improve the capacity for goods movement
+• improve the transportation capacity for the movement of goods

 • redirect truck traffic away from residential areas in west Niagara